reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 ##### Event Handlers
 * onSubscription(callback: (event: SubscribeEvent | UnSubscribeEvent) => void)
 * onResponse(callback: (event: ReponseEvent) => void): void
+* onRead(callback: (event: ReponseEvent) => void): void

-In addition to the inherited handlers, the reporter can listen to subscriptions/unsubscriptions and responses to creates from observers.
+In addition to the inherited handlers, the reporter can listen to subscriptions/unsubscriptions and responses to "create" from observers.
+It also can accept or reject read requests.

 ### DataObjectObserver
 Read only observer object, giving a data view of a remote reporter object.